AmirHus/favours-backend/readme.md

 5. If you are using VScode, install and enable the `Prettier` and `TSLint` exptensions.

 ## Starting the application
+1. Before staring you will need the environment varialbes in the `.env` file. `.env` file is to not be commited and storred into the repo at all for security reasons.
+But a `sample.env` will have sample variables in there
-1. Run `npm start`.
+2. Run `npm start`.
 This will start up nodemon which compiles the code and creates the `build` folder.
 Nodemon also observes any file changes and will automatially reset the server with the changes made.